 This Vincentian Ohio Action Network (VOAN) is a 501c3 focused on the mission of ending poverty through systemic change.
 VOAN does this by establishing, launching, funding and supporting various community programs and initiatives, including the Think Tanks on Poverty and Accompanying Returning Citizens with Hope.
 The board of VOAN is comprised of representatives from ARCH and the Think Tanks, as well as various at large members who are active in our work.

-This program has been made possible by the generous support of the Catholic Campaign for Human Development and St. Vincent de Paul Diocesan Council of Columbus.
 VOAN and the Think Tanks on Poverty have also been supported in various ways by dozens of other local partners who believe in our work.
-A special thanks to our funding partners:
+A special thanks to our funders who have helped make this work possible:

 Adams Family Foundation